FaceShield: Defending Facial Image against Deepfake Threats: Method

 \subsection{Enhanced Noise Update}

-We propose two supplementary methods that can be integrated with the standard PGD approach to mitigate visual artifacts and the loss of information during storage.
+We integrate two additional techniques into the standard PGD to enhance robustness by enabling more imperceptible noise updates and preventing the loss of information due to purification techniques.

-\myparagraph{Gaussian blur.} To improve the imperceptibility of noise updates, we introduce a technique that constrains variations between adjacent regions, addressing the limitations of PGD methods (see Eq.~\ref{method_eq:pgd}) that only regulate overall noise magnitude.
-This refinement stems from the observation that differences between neighboring pixels can be as perceptible as the total noise itself.
-To achieve this, we utilize the Sobel operator\cite{kanopoulos1988design} to emphasize areas of rapid intensity change, generating a mask $M_\mathtt{sob}$ that highlights image boundaries.
+\myparagraph{Gaussian blur.} To enhance noise imperceptibility, we introduce a technique that constrains variations between adjacent regions, addressing the limitations of PGD methods (see Eq. (\ref{method_eq:3})) that only regulate overall noise magnitude.
+This stems from the observation that differences between neighboring pixels can be as perceptible as the total noise itself.
+To achieve this, we utilize the Sobel operator~\cite{kanopoulos1988design} to emphasize areas of rapid intensity change, generating a mask $M_\mathtt{sob}$ that highlights image boundaries.
 Gaussian blur $\mathcal{G}(\cdot)$ is then applied selectively to these regions during noise updates, ensuring smoother transitions between adjacent pixels and maintaining a consistent visual appearance:

 \myparagraph{Low pass filtering.} To minimize information loss when saving images in $\mathtt{JPEG}$ format and ensure robustness to bit reduction during the compression process~\cite{dziugaite2016study}, low-frequency components are utilized.
 At each iteration, the newly updated adversarial noise $\delta_\mathtt{rgb} \in \mathbb{R}^{c \times h \times w}$, where $c$ (channel), $h$ (height), and $w$ (width), undergoes a padding operation and patchification according to a predefined patch size $p$.
 Then a DCT transform~\cite{1672377} is applied to each patch and channel, resulting in $\delta_\mathtt{dct} \in \mathbb{R}^{c \times h' \times w' \times p \times p}$, where $h' = h / p$ and $w' = w / p$, in the frequency domain.
 Using a low-pass filtering mask $M_\mathtt{lp}$, only the low-frequency components of the noise are retained.
 The noise $\delta'_\mathtt{rgb} \in \mathbb{R}^{c \times h \times w}$ is then reconstructed back into the RGB domain through an inverse transformation.
-The effectiveness of this approach is demonstrated in the following experimental results~\ref{fig:blur}.
+The effectiveness of this approach is demonstrated through the experimental results presented in the supplementary material, and the overall operation of \textit{FaceShield} is described in Algorithm~\ref{alg:unified_framework}.